fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 This means it is **not** guaranteed that the first `<resumable-code>` will be executed before the second.

 #### ResumableCode.TryWith

-Using a resumable code combinator:
+Specifies try/with semantics for resumable code.

 ```fsharp
 ResumableCode.TryWith(<resumable-code>, <resumable-code>)